vheinitz/MazeMouse/README.md

 Electronics based on the Atmega 328 chip

-Code writted in the Arduino IDE
+Code written in the Arduino IDE

 Files licenced under the creative commons non commercial unless otherwise stated.
 CC NC 2013.